Osmana1993/Work-Day-Scheduler/README.md

 # Work Day Scheduler Starter Code

 ## Description
-this is a simple calendar application that allows a user to save events for each hour of the day.## Table Of Content
+this is a simple calendar application that allows a user to save events for each hour of the day.

 ## Table of content
 - [Description](#description)